Nastya10/quadratic-equation/README.md

 ## Building
 [CodeBlocks project file](https://github.com/Nastya10/quadratic-equation/blob/main/solving_squares.cbp)
 Use CodeBlocks IDE with g++ compiler in order to build it.
+All files with the cpp extension.

 ## Documentation
 Full documentation can be found [here](https://github.com/Nastya10/quadratic-equation/tree/main/docs).